Factor X deficiency: Causes

 Inherited or congenital FX deficiency is passed on by autosomal recessive inheritance.
 A person needs to inherit a defective gene from both parents.
-People who have only one defective gene usually do not exhibit the disease, but can pass the gene on to half their offspring.
+People who have only one defective gene usually do not exhibit the disease, but can pass the gene on to their offspring.
 Different genetic mutations have been described.

 In persons with congenital FX deficiency the condition is lifelong.
 People affected should alert other family members as they may also have the condition or carry the gene.
 In the general population the condition affects about 1 in 1 million people.
 However, the prevalence may be higher as not all individuals may express the disease and be diagnosed.

 In the acquired form of FX deficiency an insufficient amount of factor X is produced by the liver due to liver disease, vitamin K deficiency, buildup of abnormal proteins in organs (amyloidosis) or certain medications (i.e. warfarin).
 In amyloidosis FX deficiency develops as FX and other coagulation factors are absorbed by amyloid fibrils.